itzmk06/Netflix-Clone/Notes.md

 when taking the values for working after sign up take it from auth.currentUser not from user because user will  not have updated values

+whenever we are making an api call we have to pass in the options

+_> the api's or the actions will be called twice because of strict mode _> strict mode makes the components to render twice to find any inconsistencies _> this will happen in dev mode not in production mode